jestin/gimp-vera-tileset-plugin/README.md

 ![after correction](color_correction.png)

-While still not perfect (especially when taking into account different monitors and different emulator implementations) the image can not be edited with colors closer to how they will eventually be rendered.
-Meanwhile, the exported palette is still bit-for-bit identical to what is export prior to running the tool.
+While still not perfect (especially when taking into account different monitors and different emulator implementations) the image can now be edited with colors closer to how they will eventually be rendered.
+Meanwhile, the exported palette is still bit-for-bit identical to what was export prior to running the tool.

 ## Video Demonstrations